-- We will practice confidentiality. - We will show respect to everyone, both personally and with their time. - We will listen when someone else is talking, with no side conversations. - When we talk, we will not be long winded. - We will participate in all the activities. - We will not try to 'fix' other people's problems.

-- We will stay focused on the subject matter and not get sidetracked on other issues (politics, sports, agendas, etc). - We will follow the leader's directions.
+CHAMPIONSHIP DADS GROUND RULES We will practice confidentiality. #1 We will show respect to everyone, both #2 to them personally and with their time.
+We will listen when someone else is #3 talking, with no side conversations.
+When we talk, we will not be #4 long-winded.
+We will participate in all the activities. #5 We will not try to 'fix' other people's #6 problems.
+We will stay focused on the subject matter and not get sidetracked on other #7 issues (politics, sports, agendas, etc).
+We will follow the leader's directions. #8